 Luckily, Oostende has its own little brewery in the city centre, which brews its own Trappist beer and sells bottles of many more must-try Belgian beers.
 As I entered, a scent of hop pervaded my nostrils and led me to the first floor, where a kind lady talked me through my final decision: a bottle of Moinette.

-What to do in Oostende > Visiting Mu.ZEE, the Modern Art Museum of Oostende
+Off the beaten path Oostende > Mu.ZEE, the Modern Art Museum of Oostende

 The sunshine filters through the wide windows of this former department store, enlightening the precious collection of Belgian art from 1830 to present day.
 The highlights of the collection are pieces from the late 19th and early 20th century, by James Ensor, Léon Spilliaert, and Constant Permeke.